 Abercorn Preparatory School, Wyndham Place, London W1

 Thank you so much for the excellent and interactive forensics workshop that you and your team presented to our Year 4 – 6 group.
 Your professionalism and method of delivery ensured that forensics was brought to life and our students were thoroughly engaged in all the activities.
-In particular, we were most impressed by the fact that the students were given the opportunity to put into practice all the forensics skills that they learnt in the morning session by solving a crime scene during the afternoon.
+In particular, we were most impressed by the fact that the students were given the opportunity to put into practice all the forensics skills that they learned in the morning session by solving a crime scene during the afternoon.
 The students all had to don crime scene investigation wear which really got our students into character and thinking like detectives.
 It was really great to see the level of collaboration as the students in the mixed year groups worked together to solve the crime and in doing so used the key scientific skills of problem-solving and critical thinking.
-The workshop also afforded certain students with the opportunity to develop their leadership skills in acting as the lead SOCOs (Scene of Crime Officer) helping to organise their teams, roles and the evidence.
+The workshop also afforded certain students the opportunity to develop their leadership skills in acting as the lead SOCOs (Scene of Crime Officers) helping to organise their teams, roles and the evidence.
 At the end of the workshop, each student was given their very own fingerprint lanyard to take home.
 Our students and teachers thoroughly enjoyed the day and we can’t wait to have Jacqui and her team back for another workshop!

 The Dragons School, Oxford, Oxfordshire

 Having gained entry to their senior schools by this stage in their final year, we hope to provide the Year 8 pupils with some ‘off syllabus’ Science teaching which encourages wider thinking by them and an insight into practical Science beyond the classroom.
 Jacqui Thompson’s forensics workshop appeared to be the perfect solution and certainly lived up to our hopes.
 The pupils spent the morning learning several forensics techniques and situations when they would be employed in a field situation.
 As a teacher, you hope that this sort of activity will be fun, but also that pupils will be fully focused on their learning and they were!
-Lots of spontaneous questions from the children was evidence for this.
+Lots of spontaneous questions from the children were evidence of this.
 During the lunch break, Jacqui covered the school hall in mini crime scenes and pupils set about collating and deciphering evidence using their newly acquired skills, all in full white suits and masks.
 A fabulous day was had by all and Jacqui’s professionalism, knowledge, organisation and enthusiasm make this a session well worth booking by any school Science department.

 Cheam School, Headley, Newbury, Berkshire